-Finally, 2 and a half years after I moved here, I can say I have officially completed the NCA Law Exams in Canada!
-The long process of adjusting to our new home included realising that my career would inevitably be put on the back burner.
+Finally, two and a half years after I initially moved to Canada, I can say I have officially completed the NCA Legal Exams!
+The long process of adjusting to our new home included realizing that my career would inevitably be put on the back burner.
 Realising that I was in for several more exams was extremely daunting!
 In hindsight, the process, while completely annoying, was relatively easy.
 I breakdown my exam schedule, tips and lessons learnt below to help future applicants throughout the NCA process:

 What is the NCA?